Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Related Work

-\textbf{Self-training}~\cite{scudder1965probability,mclachlan1975iterative} is an iterative training mechanism using machine-generated pseudo labels as targets to train machine learning models.
-It has regained popularity recently with its successful applications to semi-supervised image classification~\cite{berthelot2019mixmatch,sohn2020fixmatch,xie2020self}.
-Improving the quality of pseudo labels using an ensemble of classifiers is also studied. \cite{brodley1996identifying} trains an ensemble of classifiers with different classification algorithms to make a consensus for noisy label verification.
-Co-training~\cite{blum1998combining} trains multiple classifiers, each of which is trained on the distinct views, to supervised other classifiers.
-Co-teaching~\cite{han2018co} and DivideMix~\cite{li2019dividemix} share a similar idea in that they both train multiple deep networks on separate data batches to learn different decision boundaries, thus become useful for noisy label verification.
+\textbf{Self-training}~\citep{scudder1965probability,mclachlan1975iterative} is an iterative training mechanism using predicted pseudo labels as targets.
+It has regained popularity recently with its successful results in semi-supervised image classification~\citep{berthelot2019mixmatch,sohn2020fixmatch,xie2020self}.
+To improve the quality of pseudo labels, employment of an ensemble of classifiers has also been studied. \citep{brodley1996identifying} trains an ensemble of classifiers with different classification methods to make a consensus for noisy label verification, while co-training~\citep{blum1998combining} trains multiple classifiers, each of which is trained on the distinct views, to supervise other classifiers.
+Co-teaching~\citep{han2018co} and DivideMix~\citep{li2019dividemix} share similar ideas -- they both train multiple deep neural networks on separate data batches to learn different decision boundaries, thus, becoming useful for noisy label verification.
 While sharing a similarity, {\algname} has clear differences from the previous works -- {\algname} performs \emph{iterative training} with data refinement (with robust \emph{ensemble} methods) and self-supervised learning for \emph{unsupervised} AD.